English to Vietnamese translation, Macbeth in Vietnam: toil and trouble for naught

 This time, however, TNT’s Macbeth appears to have been misunderstood.
-Local, Vietnamese translator
+Local news outlets like Voice of Vietnam and VietNamNet, Vietnamese translator

 Heo, along with many other critics, said that Gareth Fordred as Macbeth and Hannah McPake as Lady Macbeth were both brilliant on the stage, but that the emotional content of the play wasn’t as stirring as the Vietnamese version.